microsoft/CCF/doc/build_apps/kv/api.rst

 Key-Value Store API
 ===================

-This page presents the API that a CCF application must use to read and mutate the replicated key-value store.
+This page presents the API that a CCF application must use to access and mutate the replicated key-value store.

-A CCF application should define one or multiple public or private :cpp:type:`kv::Map`.
-Then, each :cpp:class:`ccf::EndpointRegistry::Endpoint` should use the :cpp:class:`kv::Tx` transaction object to read and write to specific :cpp:type:`kv::Map`.
+A CCF application should store its data in one or more :cpp:type:`kv::Map`.
+The name, type, and serialisation of these maps is under the application's control.
+Each invocation of an :cpp:class:`ccf::EndpointRegistry::Endpoint` is given a :cpp:class:`kv::Tx` transaction object, through which it can read and write to its :cpp:type:`kv::Map`.

 Store
 -----